s-will/CParty/README.md

-  -p  --pk-free          Specify whether you only want the pseudoknot-free structure to be calculated -k  --pk-only          Specify whether you only want the pseudoknotted base pairs to be added -d  --dangles          Specify the dangle model to be used
+  -p  --pk-free          Specify whether you only want the pseudoknot-free structure to be calculated -k  --pk-only          Specify whether you only want the pseudoknotted base pairs to be added -d  --dangles          Specify the dangle model to be used -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n
 ```